ali96343/lvsio/README.md

 (If the py4web.py cannot find the server tornadoSioWsServer, it means you have not installed all the packages from the file wsservers.py)

-( do not run the file chan_sio.py )

-( the script does not use an additional port for socketio )

 Note - the name of the application (flvsio) is used in the name of the redis-channel in the server file wsservers.py